TheNightAngel1/Bootcamp-project-3/README.md

 ## Introduction

-This is a demo project to create an ELT pipeline using airbyte, dbt, snowflake and dagster.
+This project is designed to pull medicare prescription data across all US states.

 ![docs/elt-architecture.png](docs/elt-architecture.png)